Kathy Shaw joined the University Of Colorado College Of Nursing in 2011. Her nursing specialty is community

 She has practiced in a variety of settings including home health, diabetes

 self-management education, nonprofit clinics, and older adult research.
-Shaw
+Dr. Shaw

-was one of the founding nurses of the Athens Nurses Clinic, a nurse-run,
+was one of the founding nurses of the Athens Nurses Clinic in Athens, GA, a nurse-run,

 nonprofit clinic founded in 1991 to meet the healthcare needs of the homeless